-Three men who were convicted of robbing and fatally drugging men outside of Manhattan gay bars in 2022 were handed sentences of decades to life in state prison on May 21.
+Three men who were convicted of robbing and fatally drugging men outside of Manhattan gay bars in 2022 were handed sentences of decades to life in prison on May 21.

 The three men were convicted of second-degree murder, first-degree robbery, and fourth-degree conspiracy.
-Hamilton and Demaio were also convicted of first-degree burglary.
+Hamilton and DeMaio were also convicted of first-degree burglary.

 All three men were found to be responsible for the deaths of Julio Ramirez, a 25-year-old gay social worker, and DeMaio and Hamilton were also convicted of killing 33-year-old John Umberger, of Washington, DC.
 All three were convicted in February.